 - General physics

-Engineering Physics—Students accepted into the Engineering Physics PhD program must pass a Qualifying (Comprehensive) Examination, which is composed of a physics component and an engineering component.
-The physics component of the Qualifying Examination will be the same as for students in the Physics PhD program, except Engineering Physics PhD students will select, in advance, three out of the four areas to take.
-The engineering member(s) of the student's advisory committee shall formulate the engineering component of the qualifying examination appropriate to the student's chosen area of engineering physics interest—focusing on fundamentals related to but not on the student's current research.
+Applied Physics—Students accepted into the Applied Physics PhD program must pass a Qualifying (Comprehensive) Examination, which is composed of a physics component and an application component.
+The physics component of the Qualifying Examination will be the same as for students in the Physics PhD program, except Applied Physics PhD students will select, in advance, three out of the four areas to take.
+The student's advisory committee shall formulate the application component of the qualifying examination appropriate to the student's chosen area of applied physics interest—focusing on fundamentals related to but not on the student's current research.